NicolasAndresTomas/sit323-737-2024-t1-prac9p/README.md

 ## Week 8: Setting Up MongoDB with Persistent Storage

-1. Created a PV and PVC:
+1. Created a Persistent Volumes (PV) and Persistent Volume Claims (PVC):
-   - Created Persistent Volumes (PV) and Persistent Volume Claims (PVC) to allocate and bind storage
+   - Created PV and PVC to allocate and bind storage

 2. Created a ConfigMap and a Secret:
    - Used a ConfigMap to store configuration data